norcino/Minded/README.md

 [...]

 ## A bit of history and thanks
-This architecture was originally designed when I was working as Tech Lead with Hadrian Phillips and Sebastian Ilari.
-We were working together to replace a monolitic application more than 15 years old, and after roughly 6 months of evolution, we got to an almost final version of the application.
+A first draft of this architecture was originally designed by me and my team when I was working as Tech Lead in a company where we were trying o rewrite a monolitic legacy application into a more modern and cleaner architecture where the first goal was to create simplified maitainable code, with the possibility to scale.

 The original implementation was made in .net Framework and been used for years proving itself to be a very effective solution to deliver good code, easy to maintain and test.
 Encapsulating the business logic in commands, has also facilitated the migration from syncronous operations to asynchronous, wrapping Commands and CommandHandlers in a Distributed Messageing System commands and handlers, allowing us the break down in smaller services the logic which was more I/O intensive to, and to support the execution of batches of commands.

-The key concepts and benefits, come directly from the experience we had together, so a special thank you to the best team I had so far.
-I wrote from scratch in the last few years, the code in this repository, with the intent to apply the best practices I was using and improve them with new ideas, implementing the whole in .net Core, nowdays the future of .net.
+In the last few years I wrote from scratch the code in this repository, with the intent to apply the best practices I was using and improve them with new ideas, implementing the whole in .net Core, nowdays the future of .net.
 The last step has been the migration to this public repository to share it with the world, and make it a NuGet package, so that it will be easier for me and everyone else to use it.